uclaacm/hackschool-f19/session-6-frontend-more-on-react/README.md

 ```

 We can use map here in order to take all of the lines we have in this.state.playLines to create DialogueLines.
 We create a
 DialogueLine component here because we are going to create our own unique grouping of HTML elements and reuse them.

+Note that *className* is used instead of *class* for the CSS styling because in Javascript and thus JSX,
+class is a keyword.
+So, we can't use it freely anymore.

 So, lets add a DialogueLine component to our project.